-- Organises a Biodiversity workshop stream at the IAIA annual conference - "Runs" the Biodiversity & Ecology list server (an electronic discussion group which currently has over 100 members) - Progresses the IAIA Action Programme for Biodiversity & Impact Assessment.
-This programme sets out a series of activities which the Section is taking forward, including the production of guidelines and collection of case study material. - Collaborates with biodiversity Conventions (Convention on Biological Diversity (CBD), Ramsar Convention, Convention on Migratory Species (CMS) - Provides input to the current IAIA project on capacity building for biodiversity in impact assessment (CBBIA)
+- Organises the biodiversity/ecology contributions at the IAIA annual conference - "Runs" the Biodiversity & Ecology list server (an electronic discussion group which currently has over 100 members) - Progresses the IAIA Action Programme for Biodiversity & Impact Assessment.
+This programme sets out a series of activities which the Section is taking forward, including the production of guidelines and collection of case study material. - Collaborates with biodiversity Conventions (Convention on Biological Diversity (CBD), Ramsar Convention, Convention on Migratory Species (CMS) - Provides input to IAIA projects on biodiversity in impact assessment

-Cooperation within IAIA, with other sections, outside IAIA with organisations such as World Bank, WHO, other professional groups etc
+Cooperation within IAIA, with other sections, outside IAIA with organisations such as World Bank, WHO, other professional groups etc.